 • It is a critical connection for grizzly bears, and other wide ranging mammals, from Waterton-Glacier National Peace Park to other protected areas in Canada.

-• It holds great recreational opportunities for hiking, horseback riding, backcountry camping, and wilderness discovery.
+• It holds great recreational opportunities for hiking, fishing, horseback riding, backcountry camping, and wilderness discovery.

 The Caste Special Place is part of the headwaters of Southern Alberta.
 The Castle supports a full suite of aquatic ecosystems in Southern Alberta including rivers, streams, lakes, wetlands and groundwater systems.
 In water scarce Southern Alberta, the Castle headwaters are vital to providing water to multiple users.
 Intact forests in the Castle supply water to agricultural, municipal, industrial, and recreational users, help maintain healthy crops and crop yields, support wildlife habitat, and regulate natural processes such as flood control, soil erosion and sedimentation.
 Protection of these headwaters is integral to protecting the quality of life for Albertans.